MAY 19 - 29, 2017

 Absolutely!
-Soaking in your Caldera hot tub can increase circulation, warm your muscles and increase your flexibility.
+Soaking in your Caldera® hot tub can increase circulation, warm your muscles and increase your flexibility.
+Warm water hydrotherapy has long been shown to reduce pain and improve circulation.
 You can enhance your flexibility by doing some simple stretching while you soak each day.

 According to the American Council on Exercise, time constraints keep many people from stretching adequately.
 One of its solutions?
 Stretch in a hot tub, where the hot water can make muscles more pliable and receptive to stretching.

-While we have recommended dynamic stretching in past blogs, a little static stretching in your hot tub when your muscles are warm can help you increase movement and avoid injury.
+While we have recommended dynamic stretching in your hot tub in past blogs, a little static stretching in your hot tub when your muscles are warm can help you increase movement and avoid injury.
 You also have the advantage of water’s buoyancy, decreasing stress on joints.

-According to a Livestrong article, “a warm muscle stretches easier than a cold muscle, and you will feel and see the flexibility improvements.”
+According to a Livestrong article on stretching, it's a beneficial practice to apply heat to muscles before stretching: "a warm muscle stretches easier than a cold muscle, and you will feel and see the flexibility improvements."
 The article suggests that whenever you’re unable to complete a dynamic (movement-based) warm-up, try soaking in warm water for 10-20 minutes.
 No problem!

 The National Safety Council website outlines several precautions for stretching: